Osteoclave/shadowrun-randomizer/README.md

 * The Tenth Street monorail is open for business when the game begins.
 * The King starts out paid off, so you can enter and leave the caryards freely.
 * You don't have to defeat the Rust Stilettos to enter Jagged Nails.
+* The gate to the Dark Blade courtyard is open when the game begins.
+   * This allows access to the Dark Blade weapon shop at any time
+   * You still need to phone the Dark Blade before you can enter the mansion, though
 * The Aneki Password is no longer required to enter the Aneki Building.
 * Remember that you can hire shadowrunners to help you out.